marxcerqueira/Kaggle-Rossman-Sales-Prediction/README.md

 # 6. Machine Learning Model Performance

-The **Random Forest Regressor** and the **XGBoost Regressor** were the best model performers at both cycles, with a Mean Average Percentage Error (MAPE) of 7% and 9%, respectively.
-Since the XGBoost Regressor is known to train data fastly than random forest algorithms (and the model performance is not too different), **we used the XGBoost regressor as the main machine learning model for the project**.
+The **Random Forest Regressor** was the model that performed best, with a Mean Average Percentage Error (MAPE) of 12%.
+However, since the XGBoost Regressor is known to train data fastly than random forest algorithms, **I decided to use the XGBoost regressor as the main machine learning model for the project** and after crossvalidation it performed the best over the **Random Forest Regressor**.

 ![](img/models_results_cv.png)